Lecture 4

 Note

-• Takeaway: Fine-tuning specializes a generalist—and with human feedback, it makes the model safer and more reliable.
+• Takeaway: Fine-tuning not only specializes a model for certain tasks, but also makes the model safer and more reliable.

 • A form of fine-tuning.